Testing new-physics scenarios with the combined LHAASO and Carpet-3 fluence spectrum of GRB 221009A: axion-like particles and Lorentz-invariance violation

 Possible explanations invoking new physics that could modify gamma-ray propagation were proposed almost immediately.
 Among them were photon mixing with axion-like particles (ALPs) \cite{Galanti:2022,ST-GRB-JETPL} and Lorentz invariance violation (LIV) \cite{Finke:2022LIV}, both of which were consistent with the limited observational information available at that time.
 Subsequently, both collaborations published detailed accounts of their observations in refereed journals \cite{LHAASO-WCDA-GRB,LHAASO-KM2A-GRB,CarpetGRB-PRD}.
 The recent update \cite{CarpetGRB-PRD} renewed interest in new-physics interpretations \cite{Galanti:2025LIVandALP,Galanti:2025LIV,Ofengeim:2025LIV,Song:2025LIV}, yet a quantitative comparison of model predictions with the combined spectra from both experiments has remained absent.

-Here, we address this gap by constructing an estimated fluence spectrum that combines the data obtained at different time intervals.
-We then fit this spectrum under the assumptions of standard physics, photon–ALP mixing, and LIV.
+Here, we address this gap \red and perform a quantitative \red test -- missing in previous works -- of hypotheses of standard physics, photon–ALP mixing, and LIV.
+To this end, we construct \black an estimated fluence spectrum that combines the data obtained at different time intervals\red, and perform a likelihood fit of \black this spectrum under the assumptions \red of these three hypotheses. \black

 1mm \textbf{2.
 Scenarios.} 0.5mm {\sl 2.1.
 Standard physics.} Energetic gamma rays propagating through the Universe are attenuated by background radiation via the $\gamma\gamma \to e^+e^-$ process \cite{Nikishov}, provided that the combined energy of the two photons exceeds the threshold for electron–positron pair production.
 Throughout this work, we adopt the model\footnote{Numerical tables from Ref.~\cite{Saldana-Lopez:2020} are available at \url{https://www.ucm.es/blazars/ebl}.
 To reproduce the optical depths in \texttt{tau\_saldana-lopez21.out}, we assumed that the photon densities in \texttt{ebl\_saldana21\_comoving.txt} are given in the observer’s frame.} of the extragalactic optical and infrared background light (EBL) by Saldana-Lopez \textit{et~al.}\ (2021) \cite{Saldana-Lopez:2020}.
 We also include the contribution of the cosmic microwave background (CMB) radiation.
 While the CMB component—dominant for photon absorption in the Carpet-3 energy range—is well established, multiple EBL models exist.
 The model of Ref.~\cite{Saldana-Lopez:2020} was chosen for consistency with the analyses performed in previous LHAASO \cite{LHAASO-WCDA-GRB,LHAASO-KM2A-GRB} and Carpet-3 \cite{CarpetGRB-PRD} studies.